Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Conclusion

 \section{Conclusion}

-In this work, we delineated the charge/spin characteristics of the ST-MTJ with both Bloch and Néel type textures across various voltages, temperatures, and sizes.
-We detailed the appearance of a textured spin current originating from the uniform layer of ST-MTJs and outline a radially varying asymmetrical voltage dependence of spin torque.
-We described the voltage-induced rotation of the spin current texture, coupled with the emergence of helicity in the spin current, especially evident in the case of Néel skyrmions on MTJ under non-equilibrium conditions.
-We identify the temperature roll-off in the TMR of ST-MTJ and UT-MTJ, attributing it to ballistic transmission spectra, abating the need for magnons to the first order.
-Finally, we describe the effect of scaling on ST-MTJ from a technological standpoint.
-The work presented in this letter offer a generic and computationally manageable approach to integrate micromagnetic and quantum transport, enabling the exploration of a diverse range of topological non-trivial magnetic phases on MTJs\cite{Beyond}.
-The predicted emergence of a textured spin current holds the potential to induce non-trivial magnetization dynamics\cite{SkyQ2}, offering diverse fundamental and technological ramifications.
+In this work, we delineate the charge and spin characteristics of the Sk-MTJ with both Bloch and Néel-type textures across various voltages, temperatures, and sizes.
+We detail the emergence of a textured spin current originating from the uniform layer of Sk-MTJs and outline a radially varying, asymmetrical voltage dependence of spin torque.
+Furthermore, we describe the voltage-induced rotation of the spin current texture, coupled with the emergence of helicity in the spin current, particularly evident for Néel skyrmions in MTJs under non-equilibrium conditions.
+We identify the temperature roll-off in the TMR of Sk-MTJs and u-MTJs, attributing it to ballistic transmission spectra, abating the need for magnons to the first order.
+Additionally, we describe the effect of scaling on the Sk-MTJs and explain the observed TMR roll-off based on the charge current profile.\\ We also analyze the AS-MTJ device, focusing on its IV characteristics and TMR, as well as the effects of scaling and variations in skyrmion parameters.
+Notably, while the TMR of Sk-MTJs decreases with a reduction in diameter, the TMR of AS-MTJs remains constant or exhibits an increase as the diameter decreases.
+This increase is closely tied to the domain wall of the skyrmion.
+Furthermore, we examine the charge and spin currents in the AS-MTJ and investigate how scaling impacts these properties.
+Our results indicate that the spin current profile undergoes significant changes as the device size decreases, which can, in turn, influence magnetic dynamics through spin-transfer torque.\\ These findings underscore the importance of skyrmion properties—such as diameter and domain-wall size—as well as device dimensions in the design of the Sk/AS-MTJs for next-generation memory and spintronic devices.
+This work provides a pathway for optimizing TMR and spin current in conjunction with device scaling.
+Moreover, we present a new formalism offering a generic and computationally efficient approach to integrate micromagnetic simulations with quantum transport calculations, enabling the exploration of diverse topologically non-trivial magnetic phases in MTJs \cite{Beyond}.